jonesbp/jonesbp.github.io/_posts/2015/2015-02-22-weekly-reading.md

 title: "Weekly Reading: February 22, 2015"
 excerpt: "This week’s reading includes material on the economics of soccer, open sourcing history research, and identify users for online services."
 type: reading_list
+books:
+  - id: kuper-szymanski-soccernomics
+    note: >
+      Encountering the optimistic argument towards the end of this book regarding the positive prospects for Iraq once it returns to more normal circumstances is rather poignant in a 2015 dominated by news of ISIS.
+This is precisely the sort of historical contingency that makes historians leery of overly schematic and predictive arguments regarding human behavior.
+Nonetheless, the authors’ irreverent stance towards the conventional wisdom of the footballing world and their rigorous analysis of English soccer make intriguing reading.
+That history from outside sport intervenes should not devalue the sports-related consequences of their analysis.
+  - id: fingerman-minimum-wage-bk-one
+    note: >
+      Fingerman’s slice of life approach does a good job of capturing that late-twenties phase of managing both to be unconcerned about wasting time in the present and overwhelmingly concerned about what might come of the future at the same time.
+There’s an out of time quality that reminds of me of Linklater’s _Slacker_.
+I like the people in _Slacker_ a lot more.
+I guess it’s no surprise that in this phase of my life I was an Austin guy and not a New York guy.
 ---

 ### Links